Felipe-Bryan/template-api-prisma/readme.md

 Template for building APIs using Prisma ORM.

-The repository below generates entity files based on the `schema.prisma` file: https://github.com/Felipe-Bryan/prisma-file-generator
+The repository below generates entity files based on the `schema.prisma` file:<br>
+https://github.com/Felipe-Bryan/prisma-file-generator

 It is suggested that you read the documentation of the repository above to understand how the file generator works.